 - The temperatures should be balanced.
 Either too hot or too cold will cause the body to shut down and not work in the most efficient way.

 The study table organisation includes getting equipped properly for the day ahead.
 Do you need a notebook and a pen?
 I sometimes have to complete a financial process which requires a card and card processor so it’s important I know which days I’ll need to use it.
+Also, you might want to prioritize your comfort especially when you do a lot of writing or you spend a lot of hours in front of your laptop.
+You can get a customized desk mat to add a little bit of aesthetic to your work-study space.
 But in general, I prefer as much as possible to make sure I only have on my desk what I need to avoid getting distracted.

 Keep Necessities At Hand

 Aside from my laptop, an essential is very much a cup of tea.
 I try to keep the actual work area more clear, placing non-essential items on shelves or a nearby surface.
 Everything that I know I will need to regularly use is nearby however, so I can keep my work focus and not needing to keep looking for something else.
 This is one of the main principles of efficient study organisation.

 I am SO easily distracted (and I think that’s probably true of quite a few of us).
 Distractions lower our productivity and stop us achieving our goals.
 To combat them, start with muting or turning off other devices.
 I can only listen to certain type of music whilst working, otherwise I find myself singing and chair-dancing along.
 Put away game consoles or books and magazines that you might be tempted to take a look at.
 Commit to study table organisation so that you have everything in one place.
 Don’t be tempted to eat where you work unless absolutely necessary, it’s much better to keep the two activities separate.